SUNET/cnaas-nms/docs/reporef/index.rst

 * access_lists: Dictionary of {<name>, access_lists}:

   * comment: A comment that describes the access list.
-  * include_only: This access list should not be generated on its own and is only used in other access lists as an imported access list.
   * inet_families: List of ipv4, ipv6 of which inet families the access list should be generated to, defaults to ipv4 only.
-    For include_only = True this field has no effect.
   * header_map: A dictionary of {<platform>, <header>} allowing for customization of the aerleon header.
     Can use two variables that will be substituted :code:`{ACL_NAME}` and :code:`{INET_FAMILY}`.
     By default for Cisco and Arista the IPv4 access list will be generated as an extended access list.
     To generate a standard access list you can set header_map to for example: :code:`{ios: "{ACL_NAME} standard"}`, one drawback is now the access list can only be generated to IPv4.
     Find more information about the header syntax for different platforms here: `<https://aerleon.readthedocs.io/en/latest/reference/generators/>`_.
     Aerleon header option `mixed` should not be used, use inet_families: :code:`[ipv4, ipv6]` instead.
-    For include_only = True this field has no effect.
   * terms: List of Aerleon terms.
 See more below.

 - access_list - terms: